-- Defining the home currency - Identifying the currencies to be sold

-• Identifying the weight for each currency to be sold to replicate the index
+- Defining the home currency - Identifying the currencies to be sold in the index - Identifying the weight for each currency to be sold in the index

-3.2.1 DEFINING THE HOME CURRENCY
+3.2.1 Defining the Home Currency

 The Home Currency is the home currency of an investor investing in international equity markets.
-Often, a cross-border investor would measure the performance impact of hedging the currency exposure of his holdings relative to their home currency.
+Often, a cross-border investor would measure the performance impact of hedging the currency exposure of his holdings relative to his home currency.
 For construction of MSCI FX Hedge Indexes the default home currency is the US Dollar (USD).
 The MSCI FX Hedge Indexes can be constructed against any home currency.